Commentary On Opaleye Management Positions, Part I

 Figure 5: Linear drug exposure achieved and higher exposure at 50mg than oral treatment (source: corporate presentation)

-I believe the stock could be a big winner later this year and readers should look for a more detailed writeup at some point in the next couple months from me.
+I believe the stock could be a big winner later this year and readers should look for a more detailed write up at some point in the next couple months from me.
 The main risks here include clinical setbacks and disappointing data.

 Stock #5: Agios Pharmaceuticals (AGIO)